PackeTsar/meraki-cli/README.md

 ## Prepare your OS

+**NOTE**: If you are installing on Windows 10 and want to use tab autocompletion of commands, you may want to review the [Windows 10](#windows-10) part of the "Tab Autocompletion" section first to see how to install Meraki-CLI on Windows 10 and be able to use autocompletion.

 In order to use Meraki-CLI, you need to have Python 3 installed on your OS.
 If you do not yet have Python 3 installed, visit this [Python 3 Installation Instructions Page](https://github.com/PackeTsar/Install-Python) and install for your operating system.